Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Another website, PolicyGenius.com, took a different tact.
 It looked at the best places to die, including the availability of palliative care, how accessible death at home is, and green burial.
 Vermont ranked No. 1 in their list, while Florida ranked 51st, behind all 50 states and the District of Columbia.

 Geographic differences in funeral expenses will impact your wallet, but you can also be a savvy consumer.
-At Afterall, we’ll have plenty of advice on saving money whether you live in Atlanta, Georgia, or Zilla, Washington.
+At Afterall, we’ll have plenty of advice on comparing funeral costs and saving money whether you live in Atlanta, Georgia, or Zilla, Washington.

 Free Guide to Funeral Preplanning